Thavanish/skyport-panel-installer/README.md

 chmod +x update.sh
 sudo bash update.sh
 ```

-## Contributing
+Contributing

 We welcome contributions!
-If you'd like to contribute to this project, please follow these steps:
+If you’d like to contribute:

-1. Fork the repository.
+    Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch-name`).
+    Create a new branch (git checkout -b feature-branch-name).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+    Make your changes and commit them (git commit -am 'Add new feature').
-4. Push to the branch (`git push origin feature-branch-name`).
+    Push to the branch (git push origin feature-branch-name).
-5. Create a new Pull Request.
+    Create a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Support
+Support

-If you encounter any issues or have any questions, feel free to open an issue on GitHub or contact us via email at support@example.com.
+For any issues or questions, please open an issue on GitHub or contact us at thegreenflame1507@gmail.com.

----

 Thank you for using the SkyPort Panel Installer!
+A Little Joke to Brighten Your Day

+Why did the server break up with the network?

+Because it had too many "issues"!

+The SkyPort Panel Installer is a Bash script for installing the SkyPort Panel created by the SkyPort Labs team.
+This project is currently in its early stages of development.

 ```

-Let me know if there's anything else you'd like to adjust!
+Feel free to adjust any details or let me know if there’s anything else you’d like to include!